jray-8/creature-wars/README.md

 __Additional Rules__:

-- If the creatures have equal power, they each return to their player's hand and cannot be played on the next turn (Cooldown 1).
+- If the creatures have equal power, they each return to their player's hand and cannot be played on the next turn (cooldown 1).

 - If a player cannot play a creature for any reason, they simply take the Base Strength of the enemy creature.

-	- Cards may be on Cooldown or __Frozen__: cannot be played but remain in hand.
+	- Cards may be on cooldown or __Frozen__: cannot be played but remain in hand.

 - When 2 creatures from the same Tribe duel, it becomes a _Tribal Clash!_

 	__Tribal Clash__: The winner of the duel draws a card.

-- When a creature with a type disadvantage wins its duel, you may encounter a strange figure within your Empire …
+- When a creature with a type disadvantage wins its duel, you may encounter a strange figure within your Empire…

 	__Bizarre Victory__: Get a random Witch card.